Battle of Surmalu

-The Battle of Surmalu was one of the few battles in the Turkish invasion of Armenia that resulted in an Armenian victory.
-It lasted from October 24–30, 1920.
+The Battle of Surmalu was a battle in the Turkish invasion of Armenia, lasting from October 24–30, 1920.
 The sides involved were the First Republic of Armenia, which was commanded by Drastamat Kanayan, and the Grand National Assembly of Turkey with Kurdish volunteers.

 Background

 The Turks had launched an offensive into the Oltu district, pushing the poorly-equipped Armenian forces backward; Sarikamish was captured without much of a fight.
 The only fronts after that were the Surmalu (Iğdır) front, and the line of defense at Kars.
 The First Republic of Armenia had appointed Drastamat Kanayan to be in main command of the defense of the front.

-First Turkish Offensive
+First Turkish offensive

 On October 24, a significant Turkish attack on Surmalu began before dawn, with the 34th Regiment targeting Iğdır, the district seat, as well as the Markara and Karakala bridges that connect Yerevan and Etchmiadzin.
 Operations were carried out simultaneously in Kiulluk-Charukhchi, Sultanabad-Igdir, and Dashburun-Karakoy.
-Despite Dro's expedition defeating attacks from Sultanabad and Orgov, the struggle for the Araxes bridges lasted three days.
+Despite Kanayan's expedition defeating attacks from Sultanabad and Orgov, the struggle for the Araxes bridges lasted three days.